Some history of the Loyal Lodge at Halesowen in the County of Worcestershire

 It was not until recent times that the Loyal Lodge had a signboard bearing the Square and Compasses, key symbols of Freemasonry used in rituals as emblems to teach symbolic lessons.

-70 years of age, who had been found dead in the River Stour.
-The deceased came from Birmingham to Halesowen on Friday, and on the same evening he visited a public house,
+about 70 years of age, who had been found dead in the River Stour.
+The deceased came from Birmingham to Halesowen on Friday, and on the same evening he visited a

 Worcestershire Chronicle : February 16th 1884 Page 7